bagisto/bagisto-docs/create_package.md

 ##### Step-8

-- Now, we are going to create language file for our package.
+- Now, we are going to create a language file for our package.

-For this create a ‘lang’ folder inside ‘Resources’ folder.
+For this create a ‘lang’ folder inside the ‘Resources’ folder.

-Inside lang folder, you can create different folder for languages translations like for English 'en' , Hindi ‘hn’ etc. Moving forward, we will create a folder name ‘en’ (`say language code`) & inside ‘en’ folder, create a file name as ‘app.php’ to perform language translation
+Inside the lang folder, you can create a different folder for language translations like for English 'en', Hindi ‘hn’ etc. Moving forward, we will create a folder name ‘en’ (`say language code`) & inside ‘en’ folder, create a file name as ‘app.php’ to perform language translation

 Now, we need to register the language file to service provider.